xiix0/scam/README.md

-You will lose your present job and have to become a door to door mayonnaise salesman.
+You have a deep interest in all that is artistic.